Below you will find answers to some of the most commonly asked questions about Spectrum:

 I think my child would be perfect for Spectrum of the Arts!
 How do I enroll my child?

 Students are considered for Spectrum of the Arts by nomination only.
 Students must be current 4 – 8 graders enrolled in CMS.
 Students must be nominated by a teacher at their school (arts teacher, drama teacher, music teacher, homeroom teacher, TD teacher, etc.) to be eligible.
-Teachers will receive nomination packets and instructions at monthly district meetings in January and they are due to our office by the end of February.
-Students who are nominated are not guaranteed a spot – they are only eligible for the lottery drawing that occurs in late February/early March.
-Students who have been selected through the lottery to attend will be notified by early March.
+Teachers will receive nomination packets and instructions at monthly district meetings in December/January and they are due to our office by February 3, 2023.
+Students who are nominated are not guaranteed a spot – they are only eligible for the lottery drawing that occurs in February.
+Students who have been selected through the lottery to attend will be notified in February.

 What criteria are considered by teachers for student nomination to Spectrum?